 Journalism salaries depend on multiple variables, including location, experience, education, news media and specialization.
 Salaries at large metropolitan news organizations, for example, offer significantly higher salaries than small-town weekly publications.
 Typically, only experienced journalists are hired at big city dailies.
 Novice journalists can find opportunities in smaller towns and online news publications.
 A master's degree in journalism often leads to better opportunities with higher salary potential.

-According to the U.S. Bureau of Labor Statistics (BLS), as of May 2013, reporters and correspondents earned an average salary of $44,360; the average salary for broadcast news analysts was $84,710 (www.bls.gov).
-The highest-paying areas for reporters and correspondents include the District of Columbia, New York, Hawaii, Georgia and Rhode Island.
+According to the U.S. Bureau of Labor Statistics (BLS), as of May 2018, reporters and correspondents earned a median salary of $41,260; the median salary for broadcast news analysts was $66,880.
+The highest-paying areas for reporters and correspondents include the District of Columbia, New York, California, Arizona and New Jersery.

 Career Outlook for Journalists

-The BLS reported that job growth as a whole for journalists is expected to decline 13 percent from 2012-2022.
-Among journalists, reporters and correspondents can expect a moderate decline in employment, at 14 percent, from 2012-2022.
+Among journalists, reporters and correspondents can expect a moderate decline in employment, at 12 percent, from 2018-2028.
 An increase in the demand for online news and podcasts may offset some of the losses.
 Those with some experience in the field, such as through an internship, may have more opportunities, as will those willing to work in smaller markets.
-Broadcast news analysts are projected to decline by two percent through the same period.

 Master's Degrees in Journalism Specializations